See what great love the Father has lavished on us, that we should be called children of God!

 They didn’t feel right.

 And all the while I was studying about my true identity, the devil taunted me with accusations.
 Who do you think you are?
 A saint?
 Are you kidding?
 This stuff might be true for some people, but it certainly is not true about you.

 One day God asked me an important question—one that He is asking you right now.
 Who are you going to believe?

 I was at a crossroads, one you might be standing at this very moment.
 Was I going to believe God and begin seeing myself as God saw me, or was I going to continue believing the lies of the enemy and the echoes of my past?
 Was I going to remain stuck in a stagnant faith because I was too insecure to take a step toward the abundant life that Jesus had promised, or was I going to march confidently around the walls of my inadequacies until they came tumbling down?

 Finally, I was sick and tired of being sick and tired.
 “God, I’m going to believe I am who You say I am,” I prayed.
 “I don’t feel it.
 I can barely think it.
 But I’m going to believe Your Word is true for me and about me.”

 And that’s what I’m challenging you to do today.
 Let go of your insecurities and take hold of your true identity.
 Will you join me?
-If so, click over to my Facebook page and say, “I’m taking hold!”
+If so, leave a comment and say, “I’m taking hold of God’s truth!”

 Heavenly Father, thank You for choosing me to be your child.
 Today, I am choosing to believe that I am who You say that I am—a holy, dearly loved, child of Yours who is equipped by You, empowered by the Holy Spirit, and enveloped in Jesus Christ.